jbcoe/value_types/DRAFT.md

     (3.3) `allocator_traits<allocator_type>::propagate_on_container_swap::value`

-    is `true` within the implementation of the corresponding indirect value operation.
+    is `true` within the implementation of the corresponding indirect operation.

-4. A program that instantiates the definition of indirect for a non-object type, an array type, `in_place_t`, or a cv-qualified type is ill-formed.
+5. A program that instantiates the definition of the template `indirect<T, Allocator>` with a type for the T parameter that is a non-object type, an array type, `in_place_t`, or a cv-qualified type is ill-formed.

 6. The template parameter `T` of `indirect` may be an incomplete type.